Mesh Navigation

 Dynamic Reconfigure

-Most of the parameters can be changed at run time to fine tune certain cost-layer's parameters at runtime.
+Most of the parameters can be changed at run time to conveniently fine-tune certain cost-layer's parameters.
 Call

 ros2 run rqt_reconfigure rqt_reconfigure